GSI-HPC/lustre-scripts/README.md

 __Description:__

-Storage information is derived from the Robinhood accouting database table instead expensively accessing the Lustre filesystem.
-Beyond that the gathered information is stored in a separate accounting history table for further data analysis.

 The Lustre Storage Report consists of two separate Python programms:

-1. rbh-acct-stat-history.py - Takes daily snapshot of aggregated storage consumption per user.
-1. rbh-acct-report.py - Creates a chart pie with top n groups which can be sent per mail.
+1. rbh-acct-stat-history.py
+1. rbh-acct-report.py

 ### rbh-acct-stat-history.py

+__Description:__

+This program takes daily snapshots of aggregated storage consumption per user from the Robinhood accounting database table and saves the gathered information in a separate accounting history table for further analysis or processing.

 __Requisites:__